JanealSmi/MCRoboticsLibrary/CodingC/Functions/introToFunctions.md

-Functions act as a useful and necessary tool to learn, not only to make coding easier to do, but also to read.
+Functions act as a useful and necessary tool to learn, not only to make coding easier to write, but also to read.
 Hard coding, while reliable in some part, is difficult and makes writing the repeptitive lines of code simpler.

 To write functions we must know how to both write and "call" them, using: